jaclu/tmux-menus/README.md

 Simple to modify to fit your needs.
 I have included several items that some might find slightly redundant, since it is easier to remove exess for more experienced users, than it is to add more for newbies.

 #### Recent changes
+- Split Pane & Window menus into sub-menus
+- Screenshots do not reflect this yet

-- Added Reload Configuration to main menu
+- Added Reload Configuration to Main menu
 - Added @menus_without_prefix for triggering menus without using `<prefix>`

 ## Purpose